cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Nonce generation {#dep-nonces}

-To hedge against a bad RNG, we generate nonces by sourcing fresh randomness and combine with the secret key, to create a domain-separated hash function from the ciphersuite hash function `H`, `H4`:
+To hedge against a bad RNG that outputs predictable values, we generate nonces by sourcing fresh randomness and combine with the secret key, to create a domain-separated hash function from the ciphersuite hash function `H`, `H4`:

 ~~~
   nonce_generate(secret):